 The six-week program introduced her to graduate level courses, writing a research paper and attending conferences.
 “We had forums with people from the Department of State and ambassadors who would come and talk about their experience and research.
 Now I have a network for life,” she said.
 “I met students from around the country.
 We had amazing debates and amazing discussions about our own states.”

-With so many experiences already under her belt, she returned to SUNY Potsdam for her senior year to continue her work with faculty members in sociology and criminal justice, Nancy Lewis, David Bugg and Jeremy Van Blommestein.
+With so many experiences already under her belt, she returned to SUNY Potsdam for her senior year to continue her work with faculty members in the Department of Sociology and Criminal Justice: Nancy Lewis, David Bugg and Jeremy Van Blommestein.
 It was because of Lewis that Santana initially chose to pursue the field of criminal justice.
 “I think the criminal justice program at SUNY Potsdam is very strong.
 The instructors know what they’re doing, and they have great connections for different internships,” Santana said.
 “I like how the CJ major offers courses in the St. Lawrence County Jail.
 I took two courses with the inmates there and it was a magnificent experience.”

 To learn more about the Department of Sociology & Criminal Justice, visit: https://www.potsdam.edu/academics/AAS/depts/socio